Charles H. Winfield

 Charles Henry Winfield (April 22, 1822 – June 10, 1888) was a U.S. Representative from New York during the latter half of the American Civil War and the beginning of Reconstruction.

-Biography
+Early life and education

 Winfield was born in Crawford, New York where he completed preparatory studies before going on to study law.

+Career

-He was admitted to the bar in 1846 and commenced practice in Goshen, New York where he eventually went on to serve as district attorney for Orange County from 1850-1856.
+He was admitted to the bar in 1846 and commenced practice in Goshen, New York where he eventually went on to serve as district attorney for Orange County from 1850 to 1856.

-Winfield was elected as a Democrat to the Thirty-eighth and Thirty-ninth Congresses (March 4, 1863 – March 3, 1867) but he was not a candidate for renomination in 1866 and resumed his legal practice.
+Winfield was elected as a Democrat to the Thirty-eighth and Thirty-ninth Congresses (March 4, 1863 – March 3, 1867), but he was not a candidate for renomination in 1866 and resumed his legal practice.

+Personal life and death

-He died in Walden, New York, June 10, 1888, and was interred in Wallkill Valley Cemetery.
+Winfield died suddenly on June 10, 1888, while addressing a group of children from the pulpit at the Reformed Church in Walden, New York.
+He was interred in Wallkill Valley Cemetery.